MrGeoTech/dotfiles/README.md

 <div align="center">
     Dotfiles for my <a href="https://hyprland.org">Hyprland</a> setup on my <a href="https://nixos.org">NixOS</a> system.
     <br/>
-    Includes my <a href="https://github.com/nix-community/home-manager" >Home Manager</a> configuration for linux and macos.
     <p><strong>Be sure to <a href="#" title="star">⭐️</a> or <a href="#" title="fork">🔱</a> this repo if you find it useful! 😃</strong></p>
 </div>
 <!-- markdownlint-restore -->